How to Grow and Care for Spiderwort (Tradescantia)

 Scale

-To an untrained eye, these pests may be hard to spot – they look like tiny brown bumps and can be mistaken for bits of dirt.
-It’s all a bit of clever camouflage.
+To an untrained eye, scale may be hard to spot – they look like tiny brown bumps and can be mistaken for bits of dirt.

-Under a brown shell, there’s an insect attached to your plant, greedily sucking away.
+Under a brown shell, there’s an insect attached to your plant, greedily feeding.

-Scale can appear on either leaves or stems and can cause leaves to turn yellow.
+Scale can appear on either leaves or stems and can cause foliage to turn yellow.
+You can pick off the pests by hand or treat the plant with neem oil.

 A close up square image of two bottles of Monterey Neem Oil pictured on a white background.